USS Ulysses S. Grant: Service history

-In the mid-1980s, Ulysses S. Grant underwent a refueling overhaul at Portsmouth Naval Shipyard, in Kittery, Maine.
-After the overhaul period, the Blue Crew completed what was called "The best DASO (Demonstration and Shakedown Operation) in 10 years," which concluded with the firing of a test missile on 31 July 1987.
-Ulysses S. Grant then returned to Naval Submarine Base New London in Connecticut, where the Gold Crew, under the command of Commander Michael P. McBride, took Ulysses S. Grant through a non-firing second-half DASO.
+In the late 1970s, Ulysses S. Grant underwent a refueling overhaul at Portsmouth Naval Shipyard, in Kittery, Maine.
+After the overhaul period, the Blue Crew, under Commander W.G.
+Ellis, completed what was called "The best DASO (Demonstration and Shakedown Operation) in 10 years," which concluded with the firing of a test missile on 31 July 1980.
+Ulysses S. Grant then returned to Charleston, South Carolina, where, subsequent to normal change if command, the Gold Crew, under the command of Commander Michael P. McBride, took Ulysses S. Grant through a non-firing second-half DASO.
 During that period, the Gold Crew enjoyed a luxury for a "boomer" crew, a swim call in the Caribbean.
+USS Ulysses S. Grant continued to operate out of Holy Loch, Scotland, for several more years, until 1984 or later.

-On 7 April 1987, two crewmen of Ulysses S. Grant were swept off the submarine's deck during heavy seas 3 miles off Portsmouth, New Hampshire.
+On 7 April 1987, two crewmen of Ulysses S. Grant were swept off the submarine's missile deck during heavy seas 3 miles off Portsmouth, New Hampshire.
 One man, Lt.
 David Jimenez of Groton, Connecticut, was rescued but was pronounced dead soon afterwards.
-The other crewman remains presumed "lost at sea".
+The second man, Chief Torpedoman's Mate Larry Thompson of Concord, California, remained "lost at sea".

 In 1989, after the Blue Crew turned Ulysses S. Grant over to the Gold Crew while she was moored alongside the submarine tender USS Fulton, the Gold Crew took the submarine to Holy Loch, and Ulysses S. Grant operated on deterrent patrols out of Holy Loch for the remainder of her career.